-This non-commercial website was a 60th birthday present from Ros.
-The name stems from another family member - our daughter Siân.
-As a teenager she often told her friends: “My Dad?
+This non-commercial website was a novel 60th birthday present from Ros.
+But the site name is thanks to another family member - our daughter Siân.
+When asked as a teenager what I did, she often told her friends: “My Dad?
 Oh, he collects expensive sticks of wood!”

-Anyone needing a “memory jogger” or is just intrigued how such analogue calculators of the past worked, the International Slide Rule Museum has a richly illustrated “How To Use The Slide Rule” teach yourself course.
-Afterwards try doing a few trial calculations with Derek Ross’ online simulation of a Pickett N909-ES slide rule.
-If all this gets you thinking about starting your own collection then the UKSRC/Oughtred Society’s ”Beginner’s Guide to Collecting Slide Rules” can be a great help.
+Anyone needing a “memory jogger” or is just intrigued how such analogue calculators of the past worked, the International Slide Rule Museum has a richly illustrated “How To Use The Slide Rule” teach yourself course or download a self-running introduction course with synchronised audio I digitalised.
+Afterwards try out some test calculations with Derek Ross’ online simulation of a Pickett N909-ES slide rule.
+If all this gets you thinking about starting your own collection then the UKSRC/OS “Beginner’s Guide to Collecting Slide Rules” can be a great help.

 Ace Hoffman has developed an awesome simulation of a linear, round, concentric and drum slide rule.
-From the Homepage download a function-rich version for your phone, tablet or desktop.
+From Ace's Homepage download a function-rich version for your phone, tablet or desktop.

 Lawrence made the only known slide rule considered so vital to the WWII effort that the UK & US governments had it classified - based on research from MIT it calculated radar antenna beam patterns, beam width, gain, etc.

 |A.W.
 Faber-Castell||4/92, 8/13, 8/14, 8/15 & 51/88|

 |AHREND (Wed.
 J. Ahrend & Zoon)||642T, 649, 651, 690, 696, 698, 699 & 701|